 Did you know some of the Amish woodworkers specialize in casket construction?
-Many times life takes a turn for the worse and a death occurs in someone's family.
-For many families the loss of a loved one can also come with financial burden!!!
-The cost of some caskets can make a loss in a family even worse, especially when it comes with total funeral expense.
-Although some people are fortunate enough to have funds set aside to prepare for a death.
-The decisions that comes with selecting the correct casket for you or a loved one can many times be one of life's hardest decisions.
-What ever the case might be financial cost for burial or needing the proper casket for you or a loved one, the Amish casket builders can help.
-The Crockett Cooner is here again at The Amish Of Ethridge looking into the exquisite handmade caskets built by the Amish.
-So, sit right back for an interesting read, I've done a little research on Amish woodworkers that construct handmade caskets.
-To help you and your family into the great hereafter....
+Often life turns for the worse, and a death occurs in someone's family.
+For many families, losing a loved one can also come with a financial burden!!!
+The cost of some caskets can make a loss in a family even worse, especially when it comes to total funeral expenses.
+However, some people are fortunate enough to have funds to prepare for death.
+The decisions that come with selecting the correct casket for you or a loved one can often be one of life's most challenging decisions.
+Whatever the case, whether the financial cost of burial or needing the appropriate casket for you or a loved one, the Amish casket builders can help.

 The Amish Woodworkers That Build Caskets

-Many times when you think Amish craftsmanship in woodworking the obvious comes to mind such as patio furniture and bedroom suits.
-A topic that many of us English folks forget is, many of the Amish craftsman that specialize in woodworking also build some really great specialized caskets and coffins.
-I know that the topic of death is a morbid subject, but unfortunately it is a very important to have a plan in case of an unexpected death.
-Also, many people want to ensure in case of their on passing that the arrangements are prepared ahead of time.
-The Amish craftsmen that are casket and coffin builds usually offer many different options when it comes to casket design and wooden materials available to construct a casket or coffin.
-Not to mention the Amish casket builders with all of their skills in sowing can offer many options in the interior of the caskets from handsewn interiors available in different colors and styles made from crepe and velvet to ensure that the deceased rest in comfort.
+When you think of Amish craftsmanship in woodworking, the obvious comes to mind, such as patio furniture and bedroom suits.
+However, a topic that English folks forget is that many Amish artisans who specialize in woodworking also build tremendously specialized caskets and coffins.
+The topic of death is a morbid subject, but unfortunately it is essential to have a plan in case of an unexpected death.
+Also, many people want to ensure that the arrangements are prepared ahead of time in case of their own passing.
+The Amish artisans that are casket and coffin builders usually offer many options regarding casket design and wooden materials to construct a casket or coffin.
+Amish casket builders are also skilled in sewing.
+Therefore, they can offer many options in the interior of the caskets, from handsewn interiors in different colors and styles made from crepe and velvet to ensure that the deceased rest in comfort.

-Another topic that is of interest when speaking about funereal arrangements and Amish craftsmanship is the wicker coffins that some Amish craftsmen offer.
-But!!! keep in mind the wicker handwoven coffins can not be found in all Amish communities.
-Usually the Amish community in question that offers wicker coffins and caskets, also will usually hand weave such items as wicker yarn baskets, clothes baskets, and wicker chairs.
-But, with all the Amish casket builders have to offer, with the different options of wicker and woods.
-The Amish made caskets and coffins give the family of the deceased different options of burial in earth, burial in vault, or cremation.
-Which is very helpful if the deceased had wishes of viewing or wake in full body but, wishes to be cremated after the viewing.
-I mean lets face it metal coffins and caskets do not burn well and can be quiet expensive for just being used in a viewing or twenty-four hour wake!!!
+Another topic of interest when speaking about funeral arrangements and Amish craftsmanship is the wicker coffins some Amish craftsmen offer.
+Remember that handwoven wicker coffins can not be found in all Amish communities.
+Usually, the Amish community that offers wicker coffins and caskets will also hand weave items such as wicker yarn baskets, clothes baskets, and wicker chairs.
+The Amish-made caskets and coffins give the deceased's family different options for burial in the earth, vault, or cremation.
+This is very helpful if the deceased had wished for a viewing or wake of the entire body but wishes to be cremated after the viewing.
+However, let's face it, metal coffins and caskets do not burn well and can be pretty expensive for just being used in a viewing or 24 hour wake!!!

 Quick Funeral Arrangement Differences And Facts

-- The term "Dead Ringer" was coined from people being buried alive.
-To prevent this a bell was placed on top of the ground above the grave with a string ran into the grave attached to the supposed dead persons finger.
+- The term "Dead Ringer" was coined because people were buried alive.
+To prevent this, a bell was placed on top of the ground above the grave with a string running into the grave attached to the supposed dead person's finger.
 The bell ringing would signify the buried person was still alive!!!

 Types And Styles Used In Amish Caskets Design

-One great thing about any Amish products is the amount of versatility that the Amish offer in design, materials, and functionality and caskets are no different.
-Most Amish caskets can be made from a variety of hard and soft woods.
-This is another way the Amish can help anyone in need of a casket that can't afford a lot of the expensive metal caskets. .
-Generally an Amish casket builder has a relative, friend, or another person in the Amish community that they get their hard and soft woods from.
-As we know prices of wood can many times be very expensive when bought from a "big box" style lumber yard or home improvement center.
-But, in the case of the Amish most if not all of their materials used in a project is purchased from within the Amish community to produce caskets.
-So it is not uncommon to see see Amish caskets made from woods like Cedar, Pecan, Walnut, Cherry, Mahogany, Pine, Hickory, or Red Oak.
-Another great affect with the wood the Amish have to offer is seasoned barn wood to give a great exterior look after being planed, sanded, and clear coated.
+One great thing about any Amish products is the versatility that the Amish offer in design, materials, and functionality; caskets are no different.
+Most Amish caskets can be made from various hard and soft kinds of wood.
+Therefore, the Amish can help anyone in need of a casket that can't afford a lot of expensive metal caskets.
+Generally, an Amish casket builder has a relative, friend, or another person from whom they get their hard and soft wood from the Amish community.
+As we know, prices of wood can many times be costly when bought from a "big box" style lumber yard or home improvement center.
+But, in the case of the Amish, most materials used in a project are purchased from within the Amish community to produce caskets.
+So it is not uncommon to see Amish caskets made from woods like Cedar, Pecan, Walnut, Cherry, Mahogany, Pine, Hickory, or Red Oak.
+Another significant effect of the Amish's wood is the availability of seasoned barn wood to give a distinguished exterior look after being planed, sanded, and clear coated.

-When it comes to Amish casket overall design you see many traditional ways of crafting the caskets.
-Many times the Amish use a traditional tongue and groove style bottom to their wooden caskets.
-This is one way to make the casket more sturdy and ensure the casket is durable and can carry more weight.
-Also the Amish craftsmen use a standard internal side rib to help the caskets have a less jointed appearance when it is finished.
-Now you might be wondering how the Amish caskets look on the outside when completed, after all the Old Order Amish usually don't have electric power to operate such things as air compressors and air finish sprayers.
-This is where the true nature of the Amish craftsmen shine through in casket finishes.
-Most of the time the Amish have a hand polished furniture type of exterior appearance to all of their caskets.
-But, not everyone wants a casket that is so shiny that it reflects.
-The Amish also offer a line of standard finishes on some of their caskets.
-But, it really just depends on the person purchasing the casket and the wants of that customer when it comes to the Amish casket.
-Amish Casket makers building caskets for the general public are usually only limited by the wood they have on hand at the time and the amount of time it take them to prepare the casket.
+Regarding the overall design, the Amish offer many traditional ways of crafting the caskets; many times, the Amish use a traditional tongue and groove style bottom on their wooden caskets.
+Doing this is one way to make the casket more sturdy and ensure it is durable and can carry more weight.
+Also, the Amish artisans use a standard internal side rib to help the caskets have a less segmented appearance when it is finished.
+You might be wondering how the Amish caskets look on the outside when completed; after all, the Old Order Amish usually don't have electric power to operate such things as air compressors and air finish sprayers.
+The true nature of the Amish artisans shines through in casket finishes.
+Most of the time, the Amish have a hand-polished furniture type of exterior appearance to all of their caskets.
+But not everyone wants a casket that is so shiny that it reflects.
+They also offer a line of standard finishes on some of their caskets.
+But it depends on the person purchasing the casket and what they want when it comes to an Amish casket.
+Amish Casket makers building caskets for the general public are usually limited by the wood they have on hand and the time it takes them to prepare the casket.

-If you have decided that the Amish craftsman might be what your looking for when it comes to your casket and coffin needs.
-There are a few things to keep in mind before going to purchase an Amish made casket.
-Below are a few steps to remember to ensure that you get the particular casket you want, and to ensure that everything works out smoothly in your Amish buying experience.
+Suppose you have decided that the Amish artisan might be what you're looking for when it comes to your casket and coffin needs.
+There are a few things to keep in mind before going to purchase an Amish-made casket.
+Below are a few steps to remember to ensure that you get the particular casket you want and that everything works out smoothly in your Amish buying experience.

 Steps To Remember When Buying An Amish Made Casket Or Coffin

-- Keep in mind good quality woodwork can often take time.
-In the event that you are preparing ahead of time to purchase an Amish casket.
-Don't be in a rush, many times the Amish casket builders are backed up on orders.
-So the earlier the trip to the Amish casket maker the better.
+- Keep in mind that good quality woodwork can often take time if you are preparing to purchase an Amish casket.
+Don't be in a rush; the Amish casket builders are often backed up on orders.
+So the earlier the trip to the Amish casket maker, the better.0

-- If you are in need of an Amish casket quickly, this is possible.
-Just remember that the Amish many times will adjust their prices in the case of casket building, if they have express orders.
+- If you need an Amish casket quickly, this is possible.
+Just remember that the Amish will often adjust their prices in the case of casket building if they have express orders.

-- Always remember if you buy a casket or coffin before anyone passes, you will need a place to store the casket that is dry. ( Note: Some Amish Casket Makers Will Have A Storage facility, Or Keep Caskets For A Short Time)
+- Always remember if you buy a casket or coffin before anyone passes, you will need a dry place to store the casket.
+(Note: Some Amish Casket Makers Will Have A Storage facility, Or Keep Caskets For A Short Time.)

-- Transportation of the casket of coffin after its built, this is a big point to remember!!!
+- Transportation of the casket or coffin after its construction is a significant point to remember!!!
 Both caskets and coffins are heavy when finished.
-The Amish usually do NOT deliver, and some mortuary's do NOT pick up caskets, unless it's from their casket supplier.
+The Amish usually do NOT deliver, and some mortuaries do NOT pick up caskets unless it's from their casket supplier.

 Amish Made Casket Cost And Other Amish Made Funeral Products

-A general rule of thumb when looking at the price on an Amish made casket is to look at the cost of lumber at your local lumber yard.
-The Amish can usually make really good deals when it comes to wooden products because of their ability to buy hard and soft woods so cheaply from other Amish people that have Amish owned sawmills.
-But, keep in mind that the Amish also keep up with the times on prices of things such as cost of gas, the cost of lumber from English owned lumber yards, and cost of tooling to produce their products.
-Remember that all of the cost factors along with labor cost determine what the Amish casket makers will charge for certain caskets and coffins.
+A general rule of thumb when looking at the price of an Amish-made casket is to look at the cost of lumber at your local lumber yard.
+The Amish can usually make excellent deals on wooden products because of their ability to buy hard and soft woods so cheaply from other Amish people that have Amish-owned sawmills.
+But, keep in mind that the Amish also keep up with the prices of things such as the cost of gas, the cost of lumber from English-owned lumber yards, and the cost of tooling to produce their products.
+Remember that all the cost factors and labor costs determine what the Amish casket makers will charge for certain caskets and coffins.

-Amish Made Urns If your loved ones last request was to be cremated the Amish casket makers can also help in your needs in this area of rest.
-If you want something that is hand made and is the perfect addition to your home and to represent your loved ones ashes, I would suggest the Amish wooden urns.
-Much like the Amish caskets and coffins the wooden Amish made urns are constructed from some very great quality woods.
-Many times depending on the Amish craftsman that constructs the Urn there are quiet a few options in styles to choose from.
-In a local trip to Amish country here in my area I ask an Amish casket maker what different options someone had, when buying a wooden urn from him, here is what he said...
+If your loved one's last request is to be cremated, Amish casket makers can also help with your needs in this area.
+Look at Amish wooden urns if you want something handmade, the perfect addition to your home, and representing your loved one's ashes.
+Much like the Amish caskets and coffins, the wooden Amish-made urns are constructed from excellent quality wood.
+Amish artisans have many styles of urns available.
+An Amish casket maker was asked what different options someone had when buying a wooden urn from him; here is what he said.

-"I've made quiet a few urns, a few times I engraved the persons name on the urn, with a religious passage.
-I've also used hot iron to burn brand certain designs in the wood of the urns, and I order glass picture holders to put on the side of the urns for many people."
+"I've made quite a few urns; a few times, I engraved the person's name on the urn with a religious passage.
+I've also used a hot iron to burn certain brand designs in the wood of the urns, and I order glass picture holders to put on the side of the urns for many people."

 Some Amish casket makers do and some don't.
 Many times you will see that the Amish casket makers sale their products to larger English owned funeral homes and caskets companies that resale the Amish caskets.